 How are you marketing your business right now?
 Even a global pandemic shouldn’t stop you from working on your business.
 Right now is the PERFECT time to ramp up your content marketing and blogging.

-All those other businesses who relied on “traditional” marketing (flyers, newspapers, ads…etc) will fall behind right now with everyone practicing social distancing.
-I mean just think about what everyone doing while they’re self-isolating at home?
+All those other businesses that relied on “traditional” marketing (flyers, newspapers, ads…etc) will fall behind right now with everyone practicing social distancing.
+I mean just think about what everyone doing while they’re self-isolating at home.
 They’re on social media.
 They’re taking online courses.
-Many are taking this opportunity to educate themselves, and look for local and small businesses they can support.
+Many are taking this opportunity to educate themselves and look for local and small businesses they can support.

 Today, I’m going to talk specifically about using blogging to build your “know, like, and trust factor.”
 Once they know you exist, like you, and eventually trust you they will buy from you.
 Right now is the perfect time to work on getting people to know and like you!

 So, here are 4 reasons blogging is best for your business: